Construction Change Order Template 2026

 Why is this extra?

-That is why every change order should answer five questions:
+To avoid that conversation, every change order should answer five questions:

 1. What changed?